SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 to describe a pixel-based display resolution.
 This structure has two stored properties called ``width`` and ``height``.
-Stored properties are constants or variables that are bundled up and stored as part of the class or structure.
+Stored properties are constants or variables that are bundled up and stored as part of the structure or class.
 These two properties are inferred to be of type ``Int`` by setting them to an initial integer value of ``0``.